quic/aimet-model-zoo/aimet_zoo_torch/quicksrnet/QuickSRNet.md

 - All model architectures were reimplemented from scratch and trained on the *DIV2k* dataset (available [here](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
 - The *float32* model is the full-precision model with the highest validation accuracy on the DIV2k dataset.
 - The *int8* model is the quantized model with the highest validation accuracy obtained using AIMET's [Quantization-aware Training](https://developer.qualcomm.com/blog/exploring-aimet-s-quantization-aware-training-functionality).
+- The *int4* model is the quantized model with the highest validation accuracy obtained using AIMET's [AdaRound](https://quic.github.io/aimet-pages/releases/latest/user_guide/adaround.html)
 - The above quantized model along with the Encodings were exported using AIMET's export tool.

 ---

 ## Quantization Configuration
+W8A8 optimization

 In the evaluation notebook included, we have used the default config file, which configures the quantizer ops with the following assumptions:
 - Weight quantization: *8 bits, per tensor symmetric quantization*
+- Bias parameters are not quantized
+- Activation quantization: *8 bits, asymmetric quantization*
+- Model inputs are quantized
+- *TF_enhanced* was used as the quantization scheme
+---
+W4A8 optimization

+In the evaluation notebook included, we have used the default config file, which configures the quantizer ops with the following assumptions:
+- Weight quantization: *4 bits, per channel symmetric quantization*
 - Bias parameters are not quantized
 - Activation quantization: *8 bits, asymmetric quantization*
 - Model inputs are quantized
 - *TF_enhanced* was used as the quantization scheme
 ---

 ## Results
 **NOTE:**